- Page Count: 471

 I’m extremely neutral about this book, though.
 There were a few elements I liked (mostly the castles and princes), but the worldbuilding was weak and the writing itself was really dull.
 I didn’t particularly connect with anything throughout the slow plot, honestly.
 It wasn’t bad… it just kind of skimmed the surface of what it could’ve been.
 Some better worldbuilding or character development would’ve helped a lot.

-I think I’ve just read so many other books about girl assassins/killers at this point that I need some unique element or a stronger story.
+I think I’ve just read so many other books about girl assassins/killers at this point that I needed a unique element or stronger story.
 SOMETHING.
-I thought the Graceling aspect was kind of underused or boring (aside from the fact that Katsa’s eyes were two different colors).
-I wasn’t that into the romance, either, but thought Po’s Graceling talent was interesting!
+I thought the Graceling aspect was kind of underused or boring (aside from how Katsa’s eyes were two different colors).
+I wasn’t that into the romance, either.
+The fact that his name was Po didn’t help much…

-Ughhh the characters: I really wasn’t big on Katsa herself.
+I really wasn’t big on Katsa, though.
 Her character was equally hard to pin down, yet annoying.
-Like there’s a difference between being tough/badass and being straight up rude and she kind of missed that.
-Katsa’s personality is more self-righteous aggression?
-LIKE SHE HITS Po and how is any of this fine.
+Like there’s a difference between being tough/badass and being straight up rude and she kind of missed the mark on that one.
+Katsa’s personality is mostly self-righteous aggression.
+I mean, SHE HITS PO — how is any of that ok?

-And I wouldn’t necessarily herald this book as being feminist like I’ve heard because Katsa doesn’t really support or attempt to understand other women’s choices as well as she could, either.
-The underlying message in some parts is very black/white… like women either have power or give it up to a guy.
+And I wouldn’t necessarily herald this book as being feminist like I’ve heard because Katsa doesn’t really support or attempt to understand other women’s choices.
+The underlying message in some parts is pretty black/white… like women either have power or give it up to a guy.
 There isn’t a range of ways for women to be strong.
-(And it’s fine that she doesn’t want to marry, but if her independent identity actually hinges on not needing a guy, then it still revolves around men — just the lack thereof).
-Most of the story was just a weird and poorly executed attempt to create a “strong” female MC.
+(And it’s fine that she doesn’t want to marry, but if her independent identity actually hinges on not needing a guy, then it still revolves around men… just the lack thereof).
+Most of the story was just felt like a weird and poorly executed attempt to create a “strong” female MC.

-I think this book might have been more unique when it was first released, but at this point every fun element of this book has been done in a better way.
-Graceling brings absolutely nothing new to the table and was just very, very average and anticlimactic.
+So yeah, this book brought absolutely nothing new to the table and was just very, very average and anticlimactic.
 The best I can give it is a very neutral shrug… I didn’t actively dislike it, but I’m not sure I’ll check out the sequels.